Construction of adaptive exponential multi-operator splitting methods: Numerical example -- the viscous Burgers equation

 In the simplest setting, the problem is solved on a bounded interval with periodic boundary conditions.
 We have implemented second-order splittings for this case to demonstrate that adaptive time-stepping correctly reflects the solution behavior.
 The parabolic part defined by $A=\partial_{xx}$ is discretized in space by a Fourier spectral method with 4096 modes, and the nonlinear operator $B$ by the Lax--Wendroff finite difference scheme.
 The splittings used constitute a Milne pair of order two specified at \cite{splithp} with denotation \texttt{Symm-Milne-32}.
 Between substeps, the fast Fourier transform serves to switch between real space and frequency space.

-Table~\ref{table:order} shows the empirical convergence order of the local error, computed with respect to a precise numerical reference solution, for both the splitting methods from the Milne pair, where we have chosen $u_0(x)=\tfrac12 \ee^{1/(x^2-1)},\ x\in (-1,1)$.
+Table~\ref{table:order} shows the empirical convergence order of the global error at $t=0.28174$, computed with respect to a precise numerical reference solution, for both the splitting methods from the Milne pair, where we have chosen $u_0(x)=\tfrac12 \ee^{1/(x^2-1)},\ x\in (-1,1)$.
 This serves to verify that the methods indeed show their theoretical orders in our setting and can be used for reliable local error estimation.
+The error has been computed as compared to a reference solution computed with stepsize $1/100$ times the smallest step, i.e. $9.78\cdot 10^{-6}$.

 On this basis, we solved (\ref{burgers1}) with adaptive step-size control with a prescribed tolerance of $10^{-5}$.
 For this purpose, we used as initial condition a symmetrical hat function of height 3/2, centered at 0.
-For this datum, a shock develops, whence the consistent behavior of the adaptive time-stepper can be validated.
-In Figure~\ref{figure:stepsizes}, $u_0(0)$ and $u(x,t)$ at $t=0.3179$ are shown in the left plot, and in the right plot $1/h$ for the adaptively chosen stepsizes $h$.
-These grow from a cautious initial guess while the solution is smooth, and reach the prescribed lower limit when the shock develops.
+For this datum, a steep gradient in the solution develops, whence the consistent behavior of the adaptive time-stepper can be validated.
+In Figure~\ref{figure:stepsizes}, $u_0(0)$ and $u(x,t)$ at $t=0.28174$ are shown in the left plot, and in the right plot $1/h$ for the adaptively chosen stepsizes $h$.
+These grow from a cautious initial guess while the solution is smooth, and after transient oscillations decrease to the prescribed lower limit when the solution features a shock-like behavior.